JacobNoahGlik/MalScanAI/README.md

 *AI-assisted Malware Classification for Ghidra*

-GhAIdra is a Python-powered plugin for [Ghidra](https://ghidra-sre.org/) that integrates with Ghidra's decompiler output to predict the type of malware being analyzed.
+MalScanAI is a Python-powered plugin for [Ghidra](https://ghidra-sre.org/) that integrates with Ghidra's decompiler output to predict the type of malware being analyzed.
 It leverages static features and AI/ML models to identify suspicious patterns and behaviors, providing contextual annotations directly inside Ghidra.

 ## 🚀 Features